 Triage tents are a great solution for keeping ill or infected patients separate from potentially healthier incoming patients, and vice versa.
-However, but ample staff is necessary to manage them.
+Patient screening shelters can assist with determining how best to separate healthy and infected patients.
 Typically, when hospitals put triage tents in place, they are often close to or already past the point of capacity.
-This means that limited medical staff are available.
+This generally means that limited medical staff is available.
 For this reason, it is important to designate and train a team of personnel to set up the triage tents.
 Additionally, periodic exercises are beneficial for practice purposes.

 Hospitals can always put triage tents in place.
 Nevertheless, ensuring professionals are there to screen and serve the community is vital to their purpose.

 Consider the number of administration supplies you will need during the triage process.
 Chairs (and sometimes beds) are necessary for waiting areas, and having medical equipment on hand is advisable in case there’s an emergency.

 Larger medical equipment — including respirators, vital sign machines, blood glucose monitors, and more — is sometimes necessary during the in-patient screening process.
 Relevant equipment should be readily available and conveniently on hand in each triage tent.